Open Now

 9. Connecting The Drain To The Municipal Drainage System

-After installing the connecting pipe, you can connect your drainage to the municipal system.
+Once the connecting pipe is in place, you’ll link your drainage to the municipal system.

 10. Undertaking Proper Maintenance